Skip to main content

 MEDIUM AVAILABILITY

-Halal options available in major cities, particularly Athens and Thessaloniki, with dedicated halal restaurants serving kebabs, souvlaki, and traditional Greek dishes.
-Many Greek Orthodox fasting dishes are naturally halal-friendly.
+You'll find halal food in the larger cities, especially Athens and Thessaloniki, where dedicated halal spots serve kebabs, souvlaki, and standard Greek dishes.
+Many Orthodox fasting dishes also work for halal diets.

 Common Allergens